-- We are considering a LFR min provision requirement lower than in last year's Review: while last year's simulations had a LFR requirement of 150 MW, this year's simulations considered a LFR requirement starting at 72 MW and increasing only to about 100 MW at the end of the financial year.
-With a lower LFR requirement, less Verve Energy units may be constrained on overnight decreasing the Margin-Off-Peak values; - While all 250 MW of Collgar capacity was available for the whole financial year in last year's Review, in this year's Review we modelled a staged commissioning that reached 200 MW installed by the end of the financial year, lowering the reserve requirements with respect to last year's Review and also the instances with units constrained on at times when the wind farm was generating at high levels,

-• Cheaper fuel for Kwinana G5 and G6 with respect to last year's runs increases their dispatch and their availability to provide reserve.
+- We are considering a LFR min provision requirement lower than in the 2009 review: while the 2009 review's simulations had a LFR requirement of 150 MW, this review's simulations considered a LFR requirement starting at 60 MW and increasing only to 89 MW at the end of the financial year.
+With a lower LFR requirement, fewer Verve Energy units are constrained on overnight decreasing the Margin-Off-Peak values; - While 250 MW of Collgar capacity was available for the whole financial year in the 2009 review, in this review we modelled a staged commissioning that reached 206 MW installed by the end of the financial year, lowering the reserve requirements with respect to the 2009 review and also the instances with units constrained on at times when the wind farm was generating at high levels, - Cheaper gas prices for Verve Energy facilities and IPPs in this review; - The updated fuel mix (50% coal, 50% gas) for Kwinana G5 and G6 increases their dispatch and their availability to provide reserve.